-The ITB Pension Funds undertook buy-ins in October 2016, November 2017 and April 2018.
-The buy-ins aim to reduce risks in the Open Fund including longevity risk in respect of the members covered by the policies and increase the accuracy in matching the liabilities covered.
+ITB Pension Funds undertook buy-ins in October 2016, November 2017 and April 2018 and August 2023.
+As of August 2023, all the Open Fund's liabilities were broadly covered by a buy-in policy.
+The buy-ins aim to reduce risks in the Open Fund including longevity risk in respect of the members covered by the policies, and increase the accuracy in matching the liabilities covered.